thoughtbot/Argo/Documentation/Basic-Usage.md

 need to be sent to the curried `decode` function and therefore the types that need to be found in the JSON structure.

+You can decode custom types the same way, as long as the type also conforms to `Decodable`.
+This is how we implement [relationships].

+[relationships]: Relationships.md

 For more Argo usage examples, see our [test suite](../ArgoTests).